-- (a) The Employer shall provide a safe and healthful working environment for employees covered by this Agreement including in accordance with applicable federal and state occupational safety and health laws, and shall maintain in good and safe working condition all equipment necessary for the safe and proper performance of the job. - (b) In furtherance of those efforts, a joint safety committee shall be established which shall be composed of six representatives of the Union Coalition and (6) six representatives of the Employer.
-The purpose of the committee shall be to discuss, examine and to make recommendations health issues affecting concerning occupational safety and employees.
+- (a) The Employer shall provide a safe and healthful working environment for employees covered by this agreement including in accordance with applicable federal and state occupational safety and health laws, and shall maintain in good and safe working condition all equipment necessary for the safe and proper performance of the job. - In furtherance of those efforts, joint a safety committee shall be established which shall be composed of six (6) Union Coalition representatives of the and six representatives of the Employer.
+The purpose of the committee shall be to discuss, examine and to make recommendations concerning occupational safety and health issues affecting employees.
 All recommendations of the committee with respect to safety and health issues shall be submitted in writing to the appropriate Department Head with a copy to the Union and the Director of Labor Relations.
-The Department Head shall promptly issue a written response to the committee concerning the Department's views regarding the committee's recommendations.
+The Department Head shall promptly issue a written response to the committee as to the Department's views regarding the committee's recommendations.